Copenhagen: Environmental planning

-Demographics and society
+Demographics

 Copenhagen is the most populous city in Denmark and one of the most populous in the Nordic countries.
 For statistical purposes, Statistics Denmark considers the City of Copenhagen (Byen København) to consist of the Municipality of Copenhagen plus three adjacent municipalities: Dragør, Frederiksberg, and Tårnby.
 Their combined population stands at 763,908 (As of December 2016).

 The Municipality of Copenhagen is by far the most populous in the country and one of the most populous Nordic municipalities with 644,431 inhabitants (as of 2022).
 There was a demographic boom in the 1990s and first decades of the 21st century, largely due to immigration to Denmark.
 According to figures from the first quarter of 2022, 73.7% of the municipality's population was of Danish descent, defined as having at least one parent who was born in Denmark and has Danish citizenship.
 Much of the remaining 26.3% were of a foreign background, defined as immigrants (20.3%) or descendants of recent immigrants (6%).
 There are no official statistics on ethnic groups.
 The adjacent table shows the most common countries of origin of Copenhagen residents.
 Largest foreign groups are Pakistanis (1.3%), Turks (1.2%), Iraqis (1.1%), Germans (1.0%) and Poles (1.0%).

 According to Statistics Denmark, Copenhagen's urban area has a larger population of 1,280,371 (as of 1 January 2016).
 The urban area consists of the municipalities of Copenhagen and Frederiksberg plus 16 of the 20 municipalities of the former counties Copenhagen and Roskilde, though five of them only partially.
 Metropolitan Copenhagen has a total of 2,016,285 inhabitants (As of 2016).
 The area of Metropolitan Copenhagen is defined by the Finger Plan.
 Since the opening of the Øresund Bridge in 2000, commuting between Zealand and Scania in Sweden has increased rapidly, leading to a wider, integrated area.
 Known as the Øresund Region, it has 4.1 million inhabitants—of whom 2.7 million (August 2021) live in the Danish part of the region.
+In Copenhagen, more than 50% of the households consist of only one adult.